DavidNingthou/Orientation-Fix/README.md

 # Orientation-Fix
-This is an extension of app inventor that fixes orientation problem in app inventor and it's distors.
+This is an extension of app inventor that fixes orientation problem in app inventor and its distributions.